Dapp-Stack/Dapp-Stack/apps/dapp-stack.org/content/docs/build.md

 This command is quite similar to the `development` one, however the watcher won't start and the command will stop at the end of the process.

-`build` can be helpfull to run in order to make sure everything compile before doing a deploy for example
+`build` can be helpful to run in order to make sure everything compile before doing a deploy for example